 Also, there are two additional options available too-

-Platform is the way through which service becomes available in a special singleton platform injector- shared by applications on the page.
+The platform is the way through which service becomes available in a special singleton platform injector- shared by applications on the page.